 Sgt.
 Edward Richard Csech was born in Forest Park, Illinois, on May 19, 1922, to Paul Csech and Paulina Rayner-Csech, and had one sister and two brothers.
 The family resided at 828 Marengo Avenue in Forest Park.
 Apparently, he thought about becoming a Catholic priest because he attended the School Mission House in Techny, Illinois.
 He changed his mind and graduated from Proviso Township High School, Maywood, Illinois, in 1940.
 He then went to work at the Nash Motor Company.
-On June 27, 1942, he registered with Selective Service and named his father as his contact person.
-He also indicated he was working for Montgomery Ward as a clerk.
+On June 27, 1942, he registered with Selective Service and named his father as his contact person and indicated he was working for Montgomery Ward as a clerk.

 At some point, he was assigned to the 418th Bombardment Squadron, 100th Bomb Group (Heavy), 8th Air Force, as a replacement for a man who had been lost during missions.
 He was a member the crew of B-17G # 42-31071.
 The members of the crew were: 1st Lt.
 Thomas F. Goupill, pilot; 2nd Lt.
 Tenvil H. Jackson, co-pilot; 2nd Lt.
 Gus J. Mink, navigator; 2nd Lt.
 Ralph Barker Jr., bombardier; S/Sgt.
 Robert E. Ramsay, radio operator; S/Sgt.
 Charles R. Gallagher, (TT) Engineer; S/Sgt.
 George J. Brassell, ball turret gunner and assistant radio operator; Sgt.
 James G. McLamb, right wing gunner, Edward was the left wing gunner; and Sgt.
 Fred Thompson, tail gunner.
 It not known if the crew was already in England or if the entire crew was replacing a lost B-17.